EdwardAndress/CV/README.md

 **Available for work as a Junior Developer in London and the surrounding areas**

-I am a former [biological scientist] who would like to apply scientific methods in a fresh setting.
+I am a former [biological scientist] who would like to apply scientific methodology in a fresh setting.
 You can read my fledgling code on [GitHub]